 When a mukhiya, a village headman, siphoned Rs 50,000 in SHG funds to contest a panchayat election that he eventually lost, the women landed up at his doorstep, shaming him by beating thaalis, or steel plates.
 The mukhiya has since returned Rs 27,000 and has promised to pay back the rest in installments of Rs 5,000.

 Nobody, not even the head of a village, messes with the Jeevika didis.

-This is the latest in an ongoing nation-wide IndiaSpend investigation into India’s declining female labour force participation.
+This is the eighth part in an ongoing nation-wide IndiaSpend investigation into India’s declining female labour force participation.

 (Namita Bhandare is a Delhi-based journalist who writes frequently on the gender issues confronting India.)